Translated by MATCHA-PR

 Let's first learn a bit of basic information regarding Tokyo Tower and Tokyo Skytree.

-Tokyo Tower is located within the business district of Minato ward, while Tokyo Skytree is found in Sumida ward, known as the town of the simple people.
+Tokyo Tower is located within the business district of Minato ward, while Tokyo Skytree is found in Sumida ward, in eastern Tokyo.
 The surrounding scenery and townscape are thus very different.

 The distance between the two towers is 8 km, and traveling by subway from one to another takes approximately 30 minutes.